Oikio/generator-fronty/README.md

 grunt block:name # add block with html,sass files and add it to styles/_blocks.sass
 grunt rBlock:name # remove block
 grunt uBlocks # updates blocks.sass
-grunt render # renders all .mustache templates to html files
+grunt render # renders all .mustache templates to .html files and creates render folder with sources for client
 ```

 ### Templates navigation: